Concert information

 Harald Lesch

-Harald Lesch, astrophysicist, natural philosopher, science journalist and television presenter as well as member of the Bavarian Climate Council, has been Professor of Theoretical Astrophysics at the Ludwig Maximilian University of Munich since 1995.
-In 2002, he also received a lectureship in natural philosophy at the Munich School of Philosophy.
+Harald Lesch, astrophysicist, natural philosopher, science journalist and television presenter, and member of the Bavarian Climate Council, has been Professor of Theoretical Astrophysics at the Ludwig Maximilian University of Munich since 1995.
+In 2002, he was also appointed lecturer in natural philosophy at the Munich School of Philosophy.
 He became known to a wider public in 1998 as a presenter of scientific television programmes, including the ZDF science magazine Abenteuer Forschung, which was renamed Leschs Kosmos in 2014.

-In 2016, Harald Lesch also conquered the internet – with his YouTube channel Terra X Lesch & Co, where he presents exciting scientific news and current discussions on scientific topics on a weekly basis.
-He has received numerous awards for his knowledge transfer, including from the German Research Foundation and the German Physical Society.
+In 2016, Harald Lesch launched his popular YouTube channel Terra X Lesch & Co, with weekly presentations of scientific news and current discussions on scientific topics.
+He has received numerous awards, including from the German Research Foundation and the German Physical Society.

 Gregor A. Mayrhofer

-The composer, pianist and conductor Gregor A. Mayrhofer, who has made a name for himself worldwide with unconventional concert programmes, was assistant to Sir Simon Rattle and a conducting fellow at the Berliner Philharmoniker’s Karajan Akademie.
+The composer, pianist and conductor Gregor A. Mayrhofer, who won international acclaim for his unconventional concert programmes, was assistant to Sir Simon Rattle and a conducting fellow at the Berliner Philharmoniker’s Karajan Akademie.
 He studied conducting and composition in Munich, Paris and Düsseldorf before moving to Alan Gilbert’s class at the Juilliard School in New York.
 Mayrhofer, who took over the musical direction of the Munich Hidalgo Festival in 2024, has conducted renowned orchestras such as the Orchestre de Bordeaux, the Staatskapelle Berlin, the Bavarian State Orchestra and MusicAeterna at the Salzburg Festival.

 He has also worked with renowned soloists such as Patricia Kopatchinskaja, Khatia Buniatishvili and Daniil Trifonov.
 Mayrhofer has received commissions from the Bavarian State Opera, the Deutsche Oper Berlin, the Scharoun Ensemble and the Berliner Philharmoniker Foundation, among others.